odonnell-anthony/katalon-automation-practice/README.md

 Scenario 1 runs all the way through from clicking to add an item to shopping cart through registration and on to confirmation of order.

-Scenario 2 has been left our purposefully for others to figure out using what is given in the scenario 1 test case, more test objects will need creating.
+Scenario 2 has been left out purposefully for others to figure out using what is given in the scenario 1 test case, more test objects will need creating.

 Scenario 3 that was requested is actually impossible as the webpage given doesn`t send out recovery emails?